jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 The bulk of this code consists of retrieving random numbers and using the [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation) to convert them into a number in the range we need – for colors, this will be a number between 0 and 255, and for accessories, this will be a valid index in the relevant accessory array.

 When we define our `Color` structs, we specify the [data location](https://docs.soliditylang.org/en/v0.8.13/types.html?#data-location) `memory`.
-The data location must be specified for all complex data types: arrays, structs and strings.
+The data location must be specified for all complex data types: arrays, structs, and strings.
 For variables that are local to a function, `memory` is usually correct.

 Once that's done, we create the ReplBot struct, assign it to our token ID through the mapping, and then mint the token.